Fuseit/android-style-guide/testReadme.md

 ### 4.3 Post Deployment
 The follow section is only for promoting either the alpha or beta versions of the app to production.
 While the previous methods can also used to deploy to production.
 Ideally we only want to promote a version of the app to production once it has been in either the alpha or beta channels and QA has signed off.

-1. Repeat steps 1 to 4 in the [Deploying via Google Play Store](#4-deploying-via-google-play-store) section, but instead of clicking “Manage Alpha” click either “Manage Alpha” or  “Manage Beta” depending on which channel you want to promote.
+1. Repeat steps 1 to 4 in the [Deploy APK via Google Play Store](#4-deploy-apk-via-google-play-store) section, but instead of clicking “Manage Alpha” click either “Manage Alpha” or  “Manage Beta” depending on which channel you want to promote.
 2. Select one of the following options “Release to Production” or  “Release to (Beta or Alpha)”.
-3. Repeat steps 7 and 8 in the [Deploying via Google Play Store](#4-deploying-via-google-play-store) section to complete the promotion process
+3. Repeat steps 7 and 8 in the [Deploy APK via Google Play Store](#4-deploy-apk-via-google-play-store) section to complete the promotion process